27 Mar. 2021

 The Yarra River has many areas that are suitable for waterplay.

 Rock Steps (Thomas Ave), Warburton – the addition of rock steps on the river bank has made this site an easy to access spot to take a dip or paddle with the ducks.
 Try launching a lilo or tyre tube upstream (near the caravan park) and floating down to ‘the steps’.
 Check out Bike and Hike for river float experiences in Warburton.

 Big Peninsula Tunnel, East Warburton – Cross the river on the stepping stones and follow a short track to this man made pool (a result of gold mining decades ago!).
-The poll area also features a natural spa like pond and there’s plenty of space to stretch out on the grass and have a picnic.
+The pool area also features a natural spa like pond and there’s plenty of space to stretch out on the grass and have a picnic.